Jilcey/TEXTCNN/README.md

 ```bash
 ./train.py --help
 ```
 GloVe pre-trained word vectors can be downloaded from https://github.com/stanfordnlp/GloVe and placed in the .data/embedding/ directory during runtime.
 When training the model, the word vector input dimension must be consistent with the pre-trained word vector dimension.
-For example, if 300-dimensional GloVe is used, the model embedding layer dimension must be set to 300.The course paper uses Wikipedia 2014 + Gigaword 5 (6B tokens, 400K vocab, uncased, 300d vectors, 822 MB download).
+For example, if 300-dimensional GloVe is used, the model embedding layer dimension(--embedding_dim) must be set to 300.The course paper uses Wikipedia 2014 + Gigaword 5 (6B tokens, 400K vocab, uncased, 300d vectors, 822 MB download).

 ```
 optional arguments: